LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-17-displaying-auth0-user-profiles-in-ASP.NET-6-MVC-part1.md

 You can learn to use Auth0 by using [the quickstart written in .NET 6.](https://github.com/auth0-samples/auth0-aspnetcore-mvc-samples/tree/master/Quickstart/Sample)

-The complete code for this blog is in a our [Solution application called the Auth0UserProfileDisplayStarterKit](https://github.com/LayersOfAbstraction/Auth0UserProfileDisplayStarterKit/tree/part1 dotnet6_p1) you can use alongside this blog.
+The complete code for this blog is in a our [Solution application called the Auth0UserProfileDisplayStarterKit](https://github.com/LayersOfAbstraction/Auth0UserProfileDisplayStarterKit/tree/dotnet6_p1) you can use alongside this blog.

 You can attempt to use the Auth0 quickstart to match all the code I display in this blog.
 I recommend you use their quickstart before hand to get an understanding of how their product integrates with ASP.NET 6 if you haven't already.

 ## Create Application on the Auth0 server ##

-Look at `appsettings.json` in you client app and make sure you replace the Domain Name, ClientID and ClientSecret with the one you have made for your application you have made in the Auth0 server.
+Look at `appsettings.json` in you client app and make sure you replace the Domain Name and ClientID  with the one you have made for your application you have made in the Auth0 server.
 If you do not know how to do that:

 1. Go to Auth0 Dashboard and select Applications.
 And under that select Applications and then pick a name like "User_Profile_Client_Display_App" or My App.